What To Tell Your Butcher

 Tell your butcher you want a 4, 5, 6 or 7-bone standing rib roast.
-A 7-bone roast is the whole thing.
+A 7-bone roast is the whole primal cut.
 If you need a 2, 3 or 4-bone roast tell the butcher you would prefer it be cut from the loin end, if he would please.
 A 4-bone rib roast will weigh in at 8-10 lbs.
-I did a 7 bone Prime Standing rib roast for Thanksgiving one year and it was killer.
+I cooked a 7 bone Prime Standing rib roast for Thanksgiving one year and it was killer.
 We ate on it for a week.
 If you would like to age the roast yourself follow this recipe below.

 Aged Standing Rib Roast